MachinisteWeb/node-atlas/README.en.md

 }
 ```

 `Ip_backend` must be replaced by your private subnetwork IP.
-That can be `127.0.0.1` if node run in same server as Nginx.
+That can be `127.0.0.1` if node run in same server as NGINX.

 `websocket` should be replaced by any word, it will be also moddify the `proxy_pass`.
 It must be unique to each node.